SammyYeboah/SammyYeboah/README.md

 Y .
 M .
 K;

-- 🔭 I’m currently working on Developing coding skills for Software Engineering👴.....I'm a beginner.🤸‍♂️🤘
+- 🔭 I’m currently working on Developing coding skills for Software Engineering👴.....👶👶👶I'm a beginner.🤸‍♂️🤘
 - 🌱 I’m currently learning Full Stack Software Engineering @ALX👨‍🎓
 - 🤔 I’m looking for help with Creating apps🤖🚀🪐
 - 💬 Ask me about anything at all.😎